-Optimising your Database
+Optimising your database

 One of the best ways of improving the performance of the website is to tidy up your database.
-This can by done for you by using phpMyAdmin; which will clear any unnecessary data from your database, leaving just the information you need to keep.
+This can be done for you by using phpMyAdmin; which will clear any unnecessary data from your database, leaving just the information you need to keep.

-How to optimise your Database
+How to optimise your database

 From your hosting control panel, click on the MySQL Databases button in the Web Tools section.